voxowl/particubes/lua-docs/content/reference/index.md

 keywords: particubes, game, mobile, scripting, cube, voxel, world
 ---

-# Sandbox index
+# Reference

-Here are all the objects and types available in the Lua sandbox.
+Here are all the objects and types available in the scripting environment.

 - [Block](/reference/Block)
 - [Config](/reference/Config)